vedmack/feedback_me/README.md

 Description:
 =====

-This jQuery plug-in allows the user to easily add animatable feedback dialog that slides from the side of the screen.
+This jQuery plug-in allows user to easily add an animatable UI widget with a feedback form which slides from the side of the screen.
 If you are using this plugin it would be nice if you drop me an email to vedmack@gmail.com with some feedback.